 - the FDRP was of the view the matter was not appropriate to conduct FDR

-- both parties attended and made a genuine effort to resolve the dispute;
+- both parties attended FDR and made a genuine effort to resolve the dispute

 - FDR began but the FDRP determined it was not appropriate to continue.

-When do I need to provide a certificate?
+When do I need to file a certificate with the Court?

 You do not have to provide a certificate if you are seeking:

-- interlocutory orders only (generally these are orders to operate until your case has a final hearing) unless you are applying for these orders at the same time as filing an Initiating Application (Family Law)
+- Interim orders only (generally these are orders to operate until your case has a final hearing), unless you are applying for these orders at the same time as filing an Initiating Application (Family Law)

-- property settlement or financial orders only, even if you have children
+- financial or property orders only, even if you have children

 - Hague Abduction Convention orders